 900 Bike Bus

-We’ve launched a new summer 2022 Bike Bus program to better connect our customers with one of the most popular Metro Vancouver routes for cycling.
+We launched a summer Bike Bus program in 2022 to better connect our customers with one of the most popular Metro Vancouver routes for cycling.
 The retrofitted Bike Buses serving this route have seven interior bicycle racks, bringing the total bike capacity aboard to nine, from the standard two our conventional buses are equipped with.

 The extra room means more cyclists will be able to reliably reach the Tsawwassen Ferry Terminal from Bridgeport Station via the Massey Tunnel by taking transit.